juandarango98/jftorresp.github.io/README.md

 ## Objective <br>
 The objective of the proyect is to design an **static Home Page**, talking about **myself**, my experiencies, habilities, hobbies and stuff. <br>
 ## Technologies <br>
-HTML, CSS, Bootstrap 4, Javascript, Node.js.
+HTML, CSS, Bootstrap 4, Javascript, Node.js, PHP.
 ## Running

 The page is a static HTML page, with some javascript code in it.
 To run it, just launch your a **web server**, e.g.: